 Unusual Heart Attack Symptoms in Women

 Cardiovascular diseases affect both men and women, particularly once they reach adulthood.
-In countries like the United States and Spain, these diseases have become the number one cause of death in women, surpassing others like breast and ovarian cancer.
+In countries like the United States and Spain, these diseases have become the number one cause of death in women.
+They have even surpassed others like breast and ovarian cancer.
+It’s important for us to be able to identify different unusual heart attack symptoms in women, in order to try and reduce these worrying statistics.

-The thing that’s of biggest concern to health experts is that women tend to see a doctor less often, and later, than men about health problems.
+A cause of great concern for health experts is that women tend to see a doctor less often than men.
+They also take longer to decide to go.
 This is undoubtedly one of the main reasons that female mortality from cardiovascular diseases has increased.

 Heart attacks are characterized by a set of common symptoms that let you know you’re suffering from this serious condition.
-But in the case of many women, the symptoms of an attack can easily be confused with other health problems, which can lead to inaction or the lack of a proper response.
+But in the case of many women, there are some unusual heart attack symptoms that can easily be confused with other health problems.
+This can lead to inaction or an incorrect response or diagnosis.

 A heart attack can occur at any time, without warning.
 But there are certain risk factors that increase your chances of suffering from this problem at some point in your life: